bitprj/js-serverless-prep-course/.bit/responses/its_late.md

 ⭐ if the time is 8:00 AM, your function should return `It is still early!` ⭐ if the time is 11:30 PM, your function should return `It is late!`

+💡 Make sure to put the line `module.exports = running_late` at the end of your file so we can test your code!